Instant Pot Mashed Potatoes

 A 25-pound frozen bird has overtaken the second shelf of my refrigerator.
 Judging by my recent measure of his thawing progress (poking the outside with my finger), Mr. Turkey is taking his sweet time.
 If he isn’t ready in time for the Friendsgiving dinner I’m hosting this Saturday, I’ve decided that we will simply feast on Instant Pot Mashed Potatoes instead!

-Densely creamy, Parmesan topped, and peppered with fresh herbs, these luscious mashed potatoes are anything but a consolation prize.
+Densely creamy, Parmesan topped, and peppered with fresh herbs, these luscious, creamy mashed potatoes are anything but a consolation prize.

 (P.S.
-If the turkey doesn’t thaw in time and I end up roasting the entire thing for Ben and I at a later date, everyone is invited for turkey noodle soup from now until next Thanksgiving).
+If the turkey doesn’t thaw in time and I end up roasting the entire thing for Ben and I at a later date, everyone is invited for a bowl of Mary’s creamy turkey noodle soup from now until next Thanksgiving).

 Hosting 13 people for dinner a night before leaving the country is probably not the most rational decision I’ve made (in a dream come true/pinch-me moment, I’m heading to Israel).
 When I think of valuable ways to spend my time, however, I am hard pressed to imagine anything more life giving than squeezing around the table with friends, feasting on each of our favorite Thanksgiving recipes.